missionpinball/mpf-docs/docs/code/api_reference/misc_components/Players.md

 ## Methods & Attributes

-The Players has the following methods & attributes available.
+The Player has the following methods & attributes available.
 Note that methods & attributes inherited from the base class are not included here.

 `enable_events(enable=True, send_all_variables=True)`